 We actually do not feel the need to ever buy supermarket flapjacks, these are soo satisfying, taste amazing and not overly sweet, packed with goodness.
 In fact, they're the perfect energy boosters especially for kids who always walk out of school really hungry or us coming out of the gym feeling like we could eat a horse right there and then.

 My daughter came back from school yesterday and she said she really fancied one of my healthier flapjack.
 She did not want to get one from school as they are way beyond her sweet taste threshold (good girl!)
-I was impressed and super proud, not because she’s asked for my version of flapjack but because she had the willpower to say no to a flapjack because she knows it is not the best for her.
-She is 11 year old and she’s going through a growing spurt at the moment (another one 😊💪🏼) and constantly asking for food as soon as she gets home – all you hear it’s ‘Oh, I need to eat something or I’ll die from starvation’.
+I was impressed and super proud, not because she’s asked for my version of flapjack but because she had the willpower to say no to a flapjack that it is not the best for her.
+She is 11 years old and she’s going through a growth spurt at the moment (another one) and constantly asking for food as soon as she gets home - all you hear it’s ‘Oh, I need to eat something or I’ll die from starvation’.
 Yes, right!
-Ha ha.
+Haha.

-In any case, yesterday she fancied a flapjack and I know in the weekend she was already planning to bake a lemon and poppy seeds cake which I’m also looking forward to.
-The girls are set to hit the kitchen together and guaranteed, nice things will emerge, stay tuned!
+These teens are constantly hungry, one growth spurt after another, it is not a lot they can do.
+She has already planned the coming weekend, a lemon and poppy seeds cake is going to be baked apparently which I’m also looking forward to.
+The girls are set to hit the kitchen together and guaranteed, nice things will emerge, stay tuned ;-)!

 What are these pomegranate seeds….

-You see, I did tell you they are superfood so search well to finding them.
-But of course if you do not find them separately dried and so on, just make sure you never take them out or throw them away when eating or juicing the actual pomegranate fruit.
+If you do not find them separately in a dried form, just make sure you save them and never throw them away when eating or juicing the actual pomegranate fruit.